Skip to main content

 Technology platforms include an organoid farm to improve and prototype organoid scale-up, and a tissue and organoid biobank.

-For further information click here
+For further information: click here

-In Berlin, a major project project entitled “Der simulierte Mensch” (The Simulated Man) involves La Charité University of Medicine and the University of Technology.
+In Berlin, a major project project entitled “Der simulierte Mensch” (The Simulated Man) involves the La Charité University of Medicine and the University of Technology.
 The Center is due to start research in 2025.

 The aim is to simulate human physiology and pathophysiology in in vitro and in silico models for a better understanding of diseases, with the contribution of researchers, clinicians, engineers and data analysis specialists, without the use of animals.